UBC-MDS/nlpsummarizer/README.md

 Our library specifically will make extensive use of pre-existing packages in the R eco-system.
 We will use the `textcat` and `openNLP` library to build most of the sentiment analysis functions while also leveraging well-known packages such as `tidyverse` to aid in the overall presentation of our final output results.

+To the best of our knowledge, there is no any other library that combines all the below mentioned functionality in one.

 ## Installation